Skip to content

 The positioning.
 The old Craftybase spoke directly to "makers" and "handmade" sellers.
 The new Stocksmith site does not — it bills itself as "inventory and manufacturing software for small-batch product businesses," and names its audience as "cosmetics brands, food producers, bakeries, and small-batch manufacturers."
 The words craft, handmade, and maker are essentially gone from the top of the funnel.

-The product line.
+The plan line-up.
 This is the part most likely to affect your bill.
-The rebrand split the old single product into two:
+The rebrand renamed and restacked the tiers, and the marketing weight moved decisively up-market:

 Plan / feature Before the rebrand After (July 2026)